holoviz/holoviews/doc/Tutorials/index.rst

   animating.

 * `Options: <Options>`_
-  How to control the output from HoloViews, from either pure Python or in IPython notebooks.
+  Listing and changing the many options that control how HoloViews visualizes your objects, from Python or IPython.

 * `Transforming Data: <Transforming_Data>`_
   How to transform data within HoloViews containers, e.g. by